mru-csis-1501-201904-001/course.notes/can.you.do.these.things.md

 - [ ] ...how to use `this.` to refer to instance variables and avoid naming conflicts with other variables
 - [ ] ...how to determine the scope of any variable (including instance variables and parameters)
 - [ ] ...what happens when I System.out.println **any** object in Java and what I need to do if I don't like that behaviour.
+- [ ] ...how to write an overloaded method.
+- [ ] ...how to call an overloaded method.